marc-bouvier/next.baldir.fr/making-of.md

 I can pick one of the following stuff.

+- fix main picture size (it is too large)
 - ✅ Links followable in blogs

 - Host statically on Github pages for public preview